selwynpolit/d9book/book/blocks.md

 ## Modify a block with hook_block_view_alter or hook_block_build_alter

-Some drupal hooks only run inside a contributed modules and some only inside a theme and some both.
+Some Drupal hooks only run inside a contributed module, some only inside a theme, and some both.

 ```php
 function themename_preprocess_block(&$variables) {